NAR Settlement

-Navigating the recent developments surrounding the National Association of Realtors (NAR) lawsuit and its upcoming settlement can be daunting.
+Navigating the recent developments surrounding the National Association of Realtors (NAR) lawsuit can be confusing.
 This settlement represents a significant shift in how real estate transactions will be managed, particularly concerning commission structures.
-Changes are projected to start August 17, 2024
+Changes are now in effect as of August 17, 2024.

 These new changes aim to clarify financial agreements between buyers and their agents, empowering buyers to navigate transactions effectively.
 Here are some crucial changes potential buyers should understand: